Summer Study Abroad - Advanced Fashion Design

 - Colouring pencils

-- Other art materials are optional and can be purchased at a discounted price from the college shop: coloured inks, pastels, glue, coloured paper, paintbrushes, gouache, watercolours, and scissors
+Any other additional art materials are optional and can be purchased at a discounted price from the college shop:

-This course requires prior experience in Fashion Design.
-In order to assess your suitability for this course, please complete the following questions and email them together examples of your work (see below) to the Study Abroad office, before booking.
-You can email your answers directly to: email@example.com
+In order to assess your suitability for this course, please complete the following questions and email them, together with examples of your work, to email@example.com